China's Next Top Model season 4: Episode 2

-The 12 girls received makeovers and competed in a runway challenge where only the top 9 girls would be able to walk in a "Bread n Butter" fashion show.
+The twelve girls receive makeovers and compete in a runway challenge where the top nine girls would be able to walk in a "Bread n Butter" fashion show.
 Zong Yi Tong, Xia Fan, and Zhou Chen Lan lost the challenge and watched the other girls walk in the fashion show.

-At home, Chen Lan found a frog and used it to scare the other girls, causing Hu Huan to burst into tears.

-The girls had to re-create famous Chinese beauty shots for their photo shoot of the week.
+The girls later re-created famous Chinese beauty shots for their photo shoot of the week.